dhis2/dhis2-docs/src/developer/web-api/metadata.md

 #### Authorisation

-The authority `F_MERGE_INDICATOR_TYPES` is required to perform indicator type merges.
+The authority `F_INDICATOR_TYPE_MERGE` is required to perform indicator type merges.
 #### Request

 Merge indicator types with a POST request: